 Egg Donors Are Compensated for Their Time and Effort.

-First time donors typically receive compensation up to
+First time donors typically receive compensation starting at

 Donors can donate eggs every 3 months after completing an egg donation cycle.
 With a lifetime maximum of 6 egg donation cycles

 All costs associated with donating eggs, including insurance, screening, travel, and accommodations, are covered by Generation Next Fertility.

 Please know that compensation for egg donation is considered taxable income by the Internal Revenue Service and we obligated to report this income to the IRS.
 You will receive a 1099 tax form at the beginning of the year after your egg donation so that you can report your earnings and pay the appropriate taxes.

 Why should I donate at Generation Next?

 How much do I get paid?

 The compensation for an egg donation cycle is $8,000, regardless of how many eggs we retrieve.
 If you chose to stop mid-cycle for any reason, you will receive partial compensation for the days that you used medications.

 The process begins with your egg donor application and is followed by an interview and preliminary screening (including blood work, ultrasound, and family history).
 After the screening has been completed and you have been chosen as an egg donor, you will begin taking oral contraceptive pills to prepare your body for an egg donation cycle.